 SATISH SIRIMALLA

-Running has transformed my life, and I’m grateful for the opportunities and self-discovery it has brought.
+Undoubtedly, running has profoundly transformed my existence.
+I am eternally grateful for the opportunities and self-discovery it has bestowed upon me.

 JOHN